 Stage 2 - a full and final decision will be made by an independent panel of senior staff within Education that were not part of any previous decisions made.
-An independent panel will be organised.
-The parent will be invited to the meeting to explain their case which will be held in person at the Civic Offices in Grays.
+The parent will be able to invited to the meeting to explain their case which will be held in person at the Civic Offices in Grays.